nyquist/memory2go/cloud/azure/architect/VPNGw.md

 Required resources:
+- In Azure:
     - VNET
     - GatewaySubnet of at least /27
     - Public IP Address (Basic-SKU).
 Dynamic but it won't change
     - Local Network Gateway
     - Virtual Network Gateway
     - Connection
+- On Prem:
+  - A VPN device
+  - internet routable IPv4 Addresses

+HA
+- by default the Gateway is deployed as a 2 instances in an active/standby config but only the active one is visible.